naseralmuhana/Flutter-CryptoCurrency-Ticker/README.md

 A CryptoCurrency Price Ticker Flutter App.
 This App tell us the current price in various currencies such as (euros, pounds, dollor, ect..) for various cryptocurrencies such as Bitcoin, Ethereum and Lite coins.
-Using coinApi to get the price.
+Using coinApi.